aso-repos/CalculatorJavaFX/README.md

 Self-taught Git and open-source publishing

-Custom font creation using vector tools and font editors
+Custom font creation using vector tools and FontForge

 📚 Related Projects
-BroCourse – JavaFX course mirror project
+BroCourse – JavaFX tutorial mirror project

 Early Python UI Projects – Available in GitHub archive

 👋 Contact
 📫 Wessel Wessels

 LinkedIn (replace this with your actual link)

 📁 GitHub: aso-repos

 📄 License
-Personal learning project — no license applied.
+This is a personal learning project — no license applied.
-Font “CalculatorDigits” designed by Wessel for non-commercial use.
+The custom font “CalculatorDigits” was created by Wessel and is intended for non-commercial use.